DennisDCCH/Techies/README.md

 Beyond just facilitating green space discovery and training session bookings, we aim to foster a sense of community among users.
 Our platform will allow individuals to connect with like-minded individuals, arrange joint training sessions, and share their fitness journeys, further encouraging active and social lifestyles.

 ### Seamless Transportation Integration:
-To enhance the overall user experience, we are committed to integrating with the Taxi API and Car Park API.
-This integration will allow users to locate alternative transportation options quickly, making it easier to reach their chosen training venues.
-Additionally, our platform will assist drivers in identifying nearby parking facilities, ensuring hassle-free commutes.
+To enhance the overall user experience, we are committed to integrating with the Taxi Availability API.
+This integration will allow users to locate nearby taxis quickly, making it easier to reach their chosen training venues.

 ## Frontend
 To run the frontend website: